Gary Sheffield: Florida Marlins

-On June 24, 1993, Sheffield was traded with Rich Rodriguez to the Florida Marlins for Trevor Hoffman, José Martínez, and Andrés Berumen.
+On June 24, 1993, Sheffield was traded with Rich Rodriguez to the Florida Marlins for Trevor Hoffman, José Martínez, and Andrés Berumen in what was thought to be a cost-cutting measure by the team.
 He finished the season hitting 10 home runs, batting .292, and driving in 37 runs with the Marlins and was the starting third baseman for the National League in the All-Star Game.
 After the season, Sheffield signed a four-year, $22.5 million contract with the Marlins that made him the highest-paid third baseman.
 In 1994, the Marlins moved him from third base to right field.
 He never regularly played in the infield for the rest of his career.
+Sheffield hit 112 home runs with the Marlins from 1994 to 1998, including 42 in 1996, which saw him named to the All-Star Game for the first time since 1993.

+In April 1997, he signed a six-year contract extension worth $61 million that would run through the 2003 season.
+While the 1997 season saw Sheffield play only 135 games, he batted .250 while having 21 home runs and 121 walks.
+On July 13 of that season, Sheffield became the first player in franchise history to hit two home runs in one inning.
+The Marlins ended up reaching the postseason that year and Sheffield played a key part in all sixteen games of their run to the World Series.
+The World Series pitted the Marlins versus the Cleveland Indians.
+Sheffield batted .292 in the series while leading both teams in walks with eight.
+Three of his five hits in the series game in Game 3, where he had a leadoff home run and drove in five total runs in the 14–11 victory.
+The Marlins ultimately won the Series in seven games for their first championship.

+By early 1998, the Marlins were already set on trading pieces of their championship team away, with Kevin Brown and Moises Alou being the first to go.
+In April, Sheffield claimed he would've restructured his contract to keep the team together and was not consulted after the trades of Brown and Alou.

-Sheffield hit 112 home runs with the Marlins from 1994 to 1998, including 42 in 1996, making the All-Star Game in 1996, and leading Florida to victory in the 1997 World Series against the Cleveland Indians.
-On July 13, 1997, Sheffield became the first player in franchise history to hit two home runs in one inning.
-He was traded to the Los Angeles Dodgers in 1998 because the Marlins allegedly could not afford a contract extension and because the Dodgers' parent company at the time, News Corporation, was looking to secure a television contract with the Marlins in exchange for trading popular Dodger Mike Piazza.
+He was traded to the Los Angeles Dodgers in May 1998 because the Marlins allegedly could not afford a contract extension and because the Dodgers' parent company at the time, News Corporation, was looking to secure a television contract with the Marlins in exchange for trading popular Dodger Mike Piazza.